-This article was originally written with the help of Mari Greenfield to address Lord Soley’s Home Education Bill, but some may find it useful yet again as we face the Schools Bill 2022.
+This article was originally written with the help of Mari Greenfield to address Lord Soley’s Home Education Bill, but some may find it useful yet again as we face yet more challenges from all sides in 2024.

 Many home educators feel nervous about approaching their Member of Parliament simply due to a lack of confidence, experience or for fear of saying the wrong thing – which is entirely understandable.
 We are home educators not professional lobbyists!